Galveston District Court and County Court Plan

 QUALIFICATIONS FOR ATTORNEYS TO RECEIVE COURT APPOINTMENTS IN CRIMINAL CASES

-A. Basic Requirements For All Attorneys:
+- Basic Requirements for All Attorneys:

-1. Qualified member of State Bar of Texas;
+- Qualified member of State Bar of Texas;

-2. A person of good moral character;
+- A person of good moral character;

-3. An attorney must either have a residence in Galveston County or have an office in Galveston County;
+- An Attorney must either have a residence in Galveston County or have an office in Galveston County;

-4. An attorney must have a secretary, receptionist, local area code-answering service, or a local area code-regularly monitored answering machine;
+- An attorney must have a secretary, receptionist, local area code-answering service, or a local area code-regularly monitored answering machine;

-5. An attorney must have a functioning fax machine and an e-mail address, both available 24 hours a day;
+- An attorney must have a functioning fax machine and an e-mail address, both available 24 hours a day;

-B. Rules on CLE Requirements:
+- Rules on C.L.E.
+Requirements:

-Except those attorneys employed by the MMHPDO or Board certified in criminal law by the Texas Board of Legal Specialization, attorneys shall certify completion of the required ten (10) hours to the Indigent Defense Coordinator on the date of original application and on or before the 1st day of December thereafter by filing a sworn annual certification form with the Office of Justice Administration. {Form #GC-7}
+Except those attorneys employed by the MMHPDO or Board certified in criminal law by the Texas Board of Legal Specialization, attorneys shall certify completion of the required ten (10) hours to the Indigent Defense Coordinator on the date of original application and on or before the 1st day of December thereafter by filing a sworn annual certification form with the Office of District Court Administration. {Form #GC-7}

 1st CHAIR: